HMS Thrasher (1895): Pre-war service

 Newly commissioned, Thrasher took part in the naval review off Spithead on 26 June 1897 to celebrate the Diamond Jubilee of Queen Victoria.
 On 20 August 1897, Thrasher collided with the cruiser Phaeton in the English Channel, killing one crewmember.
 Thrasher's helmsman was blamed for the accident by a court-martial and was dismissed from the ship.
 On 29 September 1897, Thrasher and the destroyer Lynx ran aground in a fog off Dodman Point, Cornwall.
 The grounding caused a steam main aboard Thrasher to rupture, killing four stokers.
 While both ships were refloated, Thrasher was badly damaged and after repair was no longer as fast as her sister ships.
 The ship's commanding officer, Commander Travers, was severely reprimanded by the resulting court-martial.

 On 5 December 1901 Thrasher was commissioned by Lieutenant and Commander C. D. S. Raikes as tender to the battleship Formidable on the Mediterranean station.
 She left Devonport for Malta in January the following year, returning to home waters in 1906.
 While at Malta she was in May 1902 again involved a collision, with the destroyer Coquette, and had her stern damaged.
+In early January 1903 she took part in a three-weeks cruise with other ships of her squadron in the Greek islands around Corfu.
 In 1910, Thrasher formed part of the Fifth Destroyer Flotilla.

 On 30 August 1912 the Admiralty directed all destroyers were to be grouped into classes designated by letters based on contract speed and appearance.
 As a four-funneled 30-knotter destroyer, Thrasher was assigned to the B Class.
 In 1912, older destroyers were transferred to patrol flotillas, with Thrasher forming part of the Seventh Flotilla, based at Devonport, by March 1913.
 Thrasher, still based at Devonport as part of the Seventh Flotilla, took part in the search for the missing submarine A7 (which had sunk in Whitsand Bay, Cornwall on 16 January), with Thrasher's commanding officer dying of a chill caught during the search.